 Performance of four-byte UTF-8 (

-causes use of the four-byte character set for connection character sets.
+utf8mb4) is slower than for three-byte UTF-8 (utf8).
+If you do not want to incur this penalty, continue to useutf8.SET NAMES 'utf8mb4'causes use of the four-byte character set for connection character sets.
 As long as no four-byte characters are sent from the server, there should be no problems.
 Otherwise, applications that expect to receive a maximum of three bytes per character may have problems.
 Conversely, applications that expect to send four-byte characters must ensure that the server understands them.Applications cannot send

-character data to an older server that does not understand them.For replication, if the character sets that support supplementary characters are going to be used on the master, all slaves must understand them as well.
+utf16orutf32character data to an older server that does not understand them.For replication, if the character sets that support supplementary characters are going to be used on the master, all slaves must understand them as well.
 If you attempt to replicate from a MySQL 5.5 master to an older slave,

-data.Also, keep in mind the general principle that if a table has different definitions on the master and slave, this can lead to unexpected results.
+utf8data will be seen asutf8by the slave and should replicate correctly.
+But you cannot sendutf8mb4,utf16, orutf32data.Also, keep in mind the general principle that if a table has different definitions on the master and slave, this can lead to unexpected results.
 For example, the differences in limitations on index key length makes it risky to use

 If you have upgraded to MySQL 5.5, and then decide to downgrade back to an older release, these considerations apply:

-data should present no problems.Any definitions that refer to the
+ucs2andutf8data should present no problems.Any definitions that refer to the

-character sets will not be recognized by the older server.For object definitions that refer to the
+utf8mb4,utf16, orutf32character sets will not be recognized by the older server.For object definitions that refer to the